turingschool/lesson_plans/ruby_03-professional_rails_applications/mystery_project.md

 *   Guests can only browse publicly available photos.
 *   Registered users can create public or private buckets that they can upload photos to.
 *   Registered users can invite other users to upload to public or private buckets.
-*   Users should be able to download zipfiles of buckets they have acccess to.
+*   Users should be able to download zipfiles of single images or entire buckets they have acccess to.

 #### Possible Extensions